Aakash4069/Dev_T/readme.md

-## To make it globle organize commands, it will pass through make mycli.js
+## To make Script globle.follow the below step to make it global. it will pass through make mycli.js

  * step to make it globall
  * step 1: npm init
  * step 2: add this line to myclis.js   #!/user/bin/env node